Escaping Reactive World – Best Practices in Mistake Proofing and Corrective Action Writing

 In this workshop, you will learn how to:

 - Use best practice approaches for error proofing job tasks of any type

 - Proactively identify, analyze, and anticipate opportunities for error in a systematic manner

 - Better utilize the 32 ‘Needs Improvement’ TapRooT® root causes through benchmarking and best practice exploration

 - Assess the relative strength of different corrective action options

-- Write effective corrective and preventive actions that add value and can be sustained over time
+- Write effective corrective and preventive actions that add value and are sustained over time

 - Capture and use process-level error rates as leading indicators of corrective action effectiveness

 All ‘Best Practices in Mistake Proofing and Corrective Action Writing’ workshop participants receive a course workbook and a free copy of Kevin’s book, Error Proof – How to Stop Daily Goofs for Good.
 If you would like more information on this workshop, send Kevin an email at email@example.com